 Table of Contents

 The Application Component Type

-The core concept is an Application.
+The core concept of APM and more specifically ALM is the Application component.
 Ardoq defines an Application as follows:

 “An application is the configuration of lower-level software or technology to provide specific business capability or technology capability, perform a defined task or analyze specific information.
 An application represents the automation of human tasks and is designed to be directly used by humans.
 Applications are distinct from other classes of technology in that they are aligned to the requirements of humans and not to the technical requirements or dependencies of other software.”

 Similar definitions can be found in standards like TOGAF and ArchiMate.

 Even with those definitions, it can be hard when looking at your long list of candidate software to decide exactly what is and what isn’t an application.
 Don’t panic - we’ve provided guidance in our What is an Application? article.